vykio/Java-2dGame-v1/README.md

 - [x] Share position on server
 - [x] RE OPTIMIZE CODE !!!
+- [ ] Auto-tile using Tile Bitmasking
+  - [ ] Find a way to modify each tile based on certain value (maybe in Level Generation Code)
+  - [ ] Quick tileset for testing purposes
+  - [ ] Implement the algorithm
 - [ ] Enemies
 - [ ] Items
 - [ ] Inventory